exercism/v3/languages/go/exercises/concept/comments/.docs/after.md

 In Go, comments play an important role in documenting code.
 They are used by the [godoc][godoc] command, which extracts these comments to create documentation about Go packages (see [pkg.go.dev][go packages] for examples).
 A documentation comment should be a complete sentence that starts with the name of the thing being described and ends with a period.

-Documentation comments are about `what` the entity does and contains, whereas other types of comments such as code comments are about `why` something is done.
-The `why` helps others and future you understand what the reason behind a particular piece of code.
+Documentation comments are about `what` the thing does and contains, whereas other types of comments such as code comments are about `why` something is done.
+The `why` helps others and future you to understand the reason behind a particular piece of code.
 However, if the `why` feels obvious, the code comment is not necessary.
 A [good rule of thumb][less comments] and more sustainable solution is to write code that is easier to understand so that explanatory comments are hopefully not needed.

 ## Comments for exported identifiers